2023-asi-ozsinglecell-hackathon/system-immunology-hackathon/content/dataset.md

 ## CpG dataset - Comparison of clonally-expanded cells with other expanded clones
 In this experiment, we aimed to capture B cells that have expanded, but not undergone differentiation.

 Mouse naïve B cells (5,000 cells) were stimulated in cell culture with CpG for 72 hours in 2 biological replicates.
-CpG activates B cells to proliferate through TLR signalling but does not result in differentiation of the B cells (Turner et al., Journal of Immunology, 2004).
+CpG activates B cells to proliferate through TLR signalling but does not result in differentiation of the B cells [(Turner et al., Journal of Immunology, 2008)](https://doi.org/10.4049/jimmunol.181.1.374).
 At 72 hours, the cells had expanded by 7.8-fold and 10,000 cells per replicate were loaded onto the 10X Genomics platform.

 Based on previous experiments with this system, clonally-related cells are significantly more likely to divide (proliferate) at the same rate and for a similar number of divisions (approximately 1-5 divisions), than cells that are not clonally related to one another.
 This new dataset will allow us to explore this and quantify if there are unique transcriptional signatures between different expanded clones that may explain this.